 - Legitimate interests: Where we consider it in our legitimate interests to do so having carefully assessed and balanced our interests against your own interests, rights and freedoms.

-- Vital interests: In order to protect your vital interests.
+- Vital interests: In order to protect your vital interests (likely to be relevant in an emergency only).

-- Public interest: For reasons of substantial public interest.
+- Public interest: For reasons of substantial public interest (likely to be relevant in an emergency only).

 Legal ground: performance of contract

-We will not however, pass any personal information (including any sensitive personal data) onto any persons that are not responsible for any part of your travel arrangements.
+We will not however, pass any personal information (including any sensitive/'special category' personal data) onto any persons that are not responsible for any part of your travel arrangements.

-If you believe that we may be storing incorrect details relating to you, please e-mail our webmaster and we will correct them as soon as possible.
+If you believe that we may be storing incorrect details relating to you, please write to our webmaster at Balkan Holidays at Sofia House, 19 Conduit Street, London, W1S 2BH and we will correct them as soon as possible.

 Legal ground: Your consent

 From time to time, we may contact you with our newsletter, telling you about our latest holidays and/or special offers, which may be of interest to you.
-We will only contact you however where you have confirmed you would like to receive such updates, or where you have booked a previous holiday with us (or even requested a brochure and/or enquired about our holidays).
+We will only contact you however where you have confirmed you would like to receive such updates, or where you have booked a previous holiday with us (or even requested a brochure and/or enquired about our holidays and indicated that you would like to hear from us in this way).
 If we do contact you, you will always be given the option to unsubscribe from our mailing list and we will then arrange for your details to be removed.

 In order to improve our services to you, we may monitor any telephone call you make to us for training and quality control purposes and/or in order to investigate any complaint you may make about any aspect of our travel services.
 We will only retain and process your information captured for these purposes for as long as it is necessary and to meet any legal or regulatory requirements that may be necessary in connection.
 If you have any queries about how we handle your information in this regard, please write to Balkan Holidays at Sofia House, 19 Conduit Street, London W1S 2BH.